nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Test case: `deletei 1 i/1`<br>
        Expected: First interview is deleted from the first applicant in the list.
 Updated details of the applicant shown in the response area.
-       Working area shows the updated list of applicants.
+       Applicant area shows the updated list of applicants.

     1. Test case: `deletei 0`<br>
        Expected: No interview is deleted from any applicant.
 Error details shown in the response area.
-Applicant list in working area remains the same.
+Applicant list in applicant area remains the same.

     1. Other incorrect delete interview commands to try: `deletei`, `deletei x`, `deletei 1 i/x` (where x is larger than the list size)<br>
        Expected: Similar to previous.